codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 docker run --rm --name postgresql-backup -e PGPASSWORD=$PGPASSWORD -v $(pwd):/app --net="host" bitnami/postgresql:13 pg_dump -Fc --dbname audit -h host.docker.internal -p 5432 -f /app/audit.dump
 ```

+> The above command is true for Windows and macOS, for Linux users `host.docker.internal` has to be replaced with `127.0.0.1`

 Here, the *--net* parameter lets the Docker container use the host's network stack and thereby gain access to the forwarded port.
 The *pg_dump* command connects to the PostgreSQL service and creates backup files in the */app* directory, which is mapped to the current directory (*psqlbackup/*) on the Docker host with the *-v* parameter.
 Finally, the *--rm* parameter deletes the container after the *pg_dump* command completes execution.

 **After the upgrade:**